Indo-Roman trade relations: Roman decline

 Trade declined from the mid-3rd century during a crisis in the Roman Empire, but recovered in the 4th century until the early 7th century, when Khosrow II, Shah of the Sasanian Empire, occupied the Roman parts of the Fertile Crescent and Egypt until being defeated by the Eastern Roman Emperor Heraclius at the end of 627, after which the lost territories were returned to the Eastern Romans.
 Cosmas Indicopleustes ('Cosmas who sailed to India') was a Greek-Egyptian trader, and later monk, who wrote about his trade trips to India and Sri Lanka in the 6th century.

 Ravaging of the Gupta Empire by the Huns

-In India, the Alchon Huns' invasions (496–534 CE) are said to have seriously damaged India's trade with Europe and Central Asia.
-The Gupta Empire had been benefiting greatly from Indo-Roman trade.
-They had been exporting numerous luxury products such as silk, leather goods, fur, iron products, ivory, pearl or pepper from centers such as Nashik, Prathisthana, Pataliputra and Varanasi.
-The Huna invasions probably disrupted these trade relations and the tax revenues that came with it.
+The Gupta Empire had greatly benefited from Indo-Roman trade through the export of numerous luxury products such as silk, leather goods, fur, iron products, ivory, pearl or pepper from the ports of Bharutkutccha, Kalyan, Sind and the city of Ujjaini.

+The Alchon Huns' invasions (496–534 CE) are said to have seriously damaged the Guptas' (c.
+319–560 CE) trade with Europe and Central Asia.
 Soon after the invasions, the Gupta Empire, already weakened by these invasions and the rise of local rulers, ended as well.
 Following the invasions, northern India was left in disarray, with numerous smaller Indian powers emerging after the crumbling of the Guptas.